The REAL Cost Of Starting A Business

 The first step to opening up any business is definitely creating a detailed business plan.
 With a business plan in place, it will be easier to identify the different start-up costs involved.

-Here are a few costs that are common to all business types and should not be neglected.
+Here are a few costs that are common to all business types that you should include:

 Research expenses